teddyward/progression-framework/frameworks/engineering/software.md

 ### What are the levels?

-Integer levels translate directly to titles:
+Integers translate directly to titles:

 - 1 - SWEI
 - 2 - SWEII